chclam/algorithms/general_notes/asm_notes.md

-# Hexidecimal System
+# Hexadecimal System
 Humans use a decimal system for counting, computers represent numbers in a binary system.
-Binary systems can be hard to remember and decipher for humans, thus introducing the hexidecimal system: a base-16 numbering system.
+Binary systems can be hard to remember and decipher for humans, thus introducing the hexadecimal system: a base-16 numbering system.
 This system starts counting at 0 until 9 as you would normally expect, but 9 + 1 in hexidecimal is A, which is 10 in our conventional decimal system.
 Therefore, numbers 0 - 9 are represented by 0 - 9, but 10 - 15 are represented by A - F. F + 1 (15 + 1 in decimal) is then represented as 10 in hex.
 Following is a table of decimal -> hexidecimal:

 | Dec | Hex |
 |-----|-----|